-A favorite loop for many foliage fanatics, this drive takes about 2 hours and goes right through the heart of the Pennsylvania elk herd and takes about two hours to traverse.
+A favorite loop for many foliage fanatics, the Elk and Clinton County Scenic Loop goes right through the heart of the Pennsylvania elk herd and takes about two hours to traverse.
 Autumn is a particularly good time to hear the bugle call of the elk, which provides a great soundtrack for viewing the richly-colored foliage.

 One of the most scenic roads in Pennsylvania, the Longhouse National Scenic Byway was built specifically for tourists and offers stunning fall views of the Allegheny National Forest, Kinzua Bay, and the Kinzua Dam.